mmbman/Katagiri/fundamentals.md

 title: "Fundamentals of Zen"
 ---

 This is a collection of talks in which Katagiri Roshi discusses the fundamentals of Buddhist practice, particularly those of Eihei Dogen, the 13th century founder of Soto Zen in Japan.
+Topics include the deeper meanings of the terms *zazen* (“sitting meditation”), *sanzen* (often translated as “practice”), *shikantaza* (“wholehearted sitting”),  *śūnyatā* or *kū* (“*emptiness*”), *suffering*, *compassion*, and *faith*.
 The talks listed here might serve as an entry point into the study of Dogen and the practice of Zen.

 ---